Maywood, California: Municipal government

-As of 2025, the council consists of Mayor Mayra Aguiluz, Mayor Pro Tempore Heber Marquez, Councilman Eddie De La Riva, Councilman Frank Garcia and Councilman Jaime Flores.
+As of 2025, the council consists of Mayor Mayra Aguiluz, Mayor Pro Tempore Heber Marquez, Councilmember Eddie De La Riva, Councilmember Frank Garcia and Councilmember Jaime Flores.

 The City of Maywood has Jennifer Vasquez as full-time City Manager.

 County, state, and federal representation

 In the Los Angeles County Board of Supervisors, Maywood is in the Fourth District, represented by Janice Hahn.